ConorM2710/tic-tac-toe/README.md

 3. When the user enters a valid integer the `?` will disappear and be replaced by that players symbol, either an `X` or an `O`.
 4. The player and the computer then takes turns to occupy spaces on the grid.
-5. The first player to occupy three spaces such that theyr'e symbol aligns vertically, horizontally or diagonally, wins the game.
+5. The first player to occupy three spaces such that they're symbol aligns vertically, horizontally or diagonally, wins the game.
 6. In the event of a draw match, the players must reset the board and start again.

 ## Features